 Arrillaga Center for Sports & Recreation (ACSR)

 ACSR makes an effort to better serve individuals with disabilities by making adaptive equipment available at the ACSR Fitness Center.
-Current equipment includes a Nu-Step recumbent bike/upper body ergometer, Sci-Fit bike/upper ergometer and various gloves and attachments for using weights.
-For additional information or assistance, please contact:
+Current equipment includes a Nu-Step recumbent bike/upper body ergometer and a Sci-Fit bike/upper ergometer.
+In addition a chest press, shoulder press and row machines are available with removable seats for wheelchair access Finally, various gloves and attachments are also available for using weights.
+Please contact the recreation center for additional information or assistance.

 Avery Aquatic Center

 Avery Aquatic Center has open swim sessions, and accessible locker rooms and a wheelchair lift are available.
 Contact the center for additional details/arrangements.

 Abilities United offers an Adapted Aquatics program, which is held in wheelchair accessible pools throughout the Peninsula and South Bay.
 The center, located in Palo Alto, CA, delivers quality aquatic rehabilitation, fitness and recreation services.

 BAADS is based at Pier 40 in San Francisco and provides sailing instruction and boat accessibility for people with any degree of disability at any level of sailing ability.
 Outings are scheduled every weekend, rain or shine, and are listed in BAADS’s online events calendar.